MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x166--cluster-resource-call-timeout-livedump.md

 # Bug Check 0x166: CLUSTER\_RESOURCE\_CALL\_TIMEOUT\_LIVEDUMP

-The CLUSTER\_RESOURCE\_CALL\_TIMEOUT\_LIVEDUMP bug check has a value of 0x00000166.
+The CLUSTER\_RESOURCE\_CALL\_TIMEOUT\_LIVEDUMP live dump has a value of 0x00000166.
 This indicates that a Cluster Resource call took longer than configured timeout.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).